kirbydesign/designsystem/.github/CONTRIBUTING.md

 Should be part of the branch name to ease organization and grouping.

-When viewing the branch overview on Github, all branches of the same issue type will be grouped together.
-Likewise when the issue type is followed by a `/`, tools such as an IDE or Git GUI which visualise branches as a tree, will group all branches of the same type together.
+When viewing the branch overview on Github, which is sorted alphabetically - all branches of the same issue type will be shown next to each other.
+When the issue type is followed by a `/`, tools that visualise branches as a tree (such as a Git GUI or an IDE), will group all branches belonging to the same type together.

 The entire name of the issue type  is to be used, such that contributors does not have to remember a bunch of arbitary abbrivations (is it: doc, docs or docu?
 Something fourth?)
 </dd>